 Ten Principles for Renaming

 We’re pleased to be included in the fifth edition of Designing Brand Identity, by Alina Wheeler.
 This comprehensive guide to brand identity is a valuable resource for designers, marketers, CEOs, brand builders and internal teams.
-For the new edition, we contributed a list of key principles to consider when renaming your product or a company.
+For the new edition, we contributed a list of key principles of brand naming to consider when renaming your product or a company.

 Ten Principles for Renaming